drgx/shipping-indonesia/README.md

-# indonesia-shipping
+# Indonesia-shipping

 A NPM Package for fetching Indonesia shipping information(JNE, POS, TIKI)

-This package is supported with cache, so provide minimum call to rajaongkir api
+This package is supported with cache, so less call to rajaongkir api
 # Install

 `npm install indonesia-shipping`